 How To Store Leftovers

 Leftovers can be stored in the refrigerator for up to 4 – 5 days in a covered container.

 Can You Freeze Scalloped Potatoes?

-Yes, to they freeze beautifully for up to 2 – 3 months if stored properly.
-To freeze, let the potatoes cool completely and store them in a small portions or large portions using freezer friendly containers or baggies.
+Yes, they freeze beautifully for up to 2 – 3 months if stored properly.
+To freeze, let the potatoes cool completely and store them in small portions or large portions using freezer friendly containers or bags.
 Make sure to squeeze out any excess air before sealing.
 Use a marker to date the baggies or add dated stickers to containers.